Lego Ninjago: Nindroids

-Lego Ninjago: Nindroids is a Lego-themed action-adventure handheld video game developed by Hellbent Games published by TT Games and Warner Bros.
+Lego Ninjago: Nindroids is a Lego-themed action-adventure handheld video game developed by Hellbent Games and published by TT Games and Warner Bros.
 Interactive Entertainment.
 It was released on July 29, 2014 in North America and on August 1, 2014 in Europe for the Nintendo 3DS and PlayStation Vita.
 The game is based on the first five episodes of the third season of the Ninjago TV series.

 Gameplay

 The game's main weapon is the Technoblades, which was showcased in the show.
 The game takes place in New Ninjago City where the player fights enemies throughout the city in different outfits in each level.
 The bosses include Techno Wu, the Nindroids, and the final boss is the Overlord.

 Development

 The game was developed by Hellbent Games and published by TT Games and Warner Bros.
 Interactive Entertainment.
-The game was developed exclusively as a portable entry, so the cinematics weren’t simply ripped and compressed from a higher definition home console version, resulting in improved visuals during the story elements.
+The game was developed exclusively as a portable entry, so the cinematics were not simply ripped and compressed from a higher definition home console version, resulting in improved visuals during the story elements.